rosemondepower/heartworm_genome/02_code/oncho2/oncho2.md

 done

 # max-missing = 0.7
-#After filtering, kept 81 out of 83 Individuals
+#After filtering, kept 82 out of 84 Individuals
-#After filtering, kept 251542 out of a possible 256535 Sites
+#After filtering, kept 235734 out of a possible 238180 Sites

 # max-missing = 0.8
-#After filtering, kept 81 out of 83 Individuals
+#After filtering, kept 82 out of 84 Individuals
-#After filtering, kept 249005 out of a possible 256535 Sites
+#After filtering, kept 233720 out of a possible 238180 Sites

 # max-missing = 0.9
-# After filtering, kept 81 out of 83 Individuals
+#After filtering, kept 82 out of 84 Individuals
-#After filtering, kept 240259 out of a possible 256535 Sites
+#After filtering, kept 223791 out of a possible 238180 Sites

 # max-missing = 1
-# After filtering, kept 81 out of 83 Individuals
+#After filtering, kept 82 out of 84 Individuals
-#After filtering, kept 10479 out of a possible 256535 Sites
+#After filtering, kept 1156 out of a possible 238180 Sites

 # For mito variants